DHTMLX/docs-suite/docs/treegrid/api/treegrid_grouptitletemplate_config.md

 # groupTitleTemplate

-@short: sets a template to the title of a group
+@short: Optional.
+Sets a template to the title of a group

 @signature: {'groupTitleTemplate?: (groupName: string, groupItems: IDataItem[]) => string;'}